CCI-MOC/ORE/docs/mocdevstack_README.txt

 Launch Instructions:
 - Launch a VM with $RAM, $CPU, $NETWORKING, $OS, $FLAVOR, $ETC
-- Copy the devstack_init script from $LOCATION
+   - In the "Configuration" section, launch with the single_node_devstack.yml cloud-config script
-- Run `sh devstack_init.sh` this script will:
-    - Install git
-    - Create the "stack" user for devstack use
-    - Clone the devstack repo
-    - Change user to stack
+- on the machine, switch to stack user: `sudo su - stack`
-- Copy the patch from the MOC repo
-- `cd devstack`
+- enter the devstack directory: `cd devstack`
 - Edit local.conf as desired
-- `./stack.sh`
+- install + run DevStack: `./stack.sh`
-- Installation may take 15-20 minutes
+- Installation may take up to 20 minutes

 --------------------------------------------------------------